mkeneqa/vagrant-lamp/README.md

 ## Usage

-After the set up, the server can be started anytime.The vagrant server must be started within the project folder where the __`Vagrantfile`__ is located
+The vagrant server must be started within the project folder where the __`Vagrantfile`__ is located.

 ### Start Server

-Change directories to the folder and start the server.

 Type in the command line: